Kiran6248/superchef-ms4/README.md

 ### **User Goals**

-1. Somewhere to search for few things which user want to have and do the purchasing in easy steps.
+1. Somewhere to search for few things which users want to have and do the purchasing in easy steps.
 2. In the current pandemic situation, Users may want to do purchasing from the safe environment of their home.
-3. User-friendly website, where user don’t have to be very technically educated to do the purchasing.
+3. User-friendly website, where users doesn’t have to be very technically educated to do the purchasing.

 ### **Business Goals**